frappe/erpnext_documentation/user/manual/en/education/student-leave-application.md

 ![Student Leave Application](/docs/assets/img/education/education-student-leave-application.gif)

-Incase the student is not attending the institute in order to participate or represent institute in any event, he/she can be mark as present from the Leave Application itself.
+In case the student is not attending the institute to participate or represent institute in any event, he/she can be marked as present from the Leave Application itself.

 Once a Leave Application is recorded for a student it will not be recorded in the absent student report as he has applied for a leave.

-#### Tutorial Video for Student Leave Application
+## Tutorial Video for Student Leave Application